Surya-Sunkari/TxB-Raffle-SO/README.md

 TxB Raffle is an NFT raffling application with ticket purchase/refund and prize disbursement capabilities; random winner selection is ensured via verifiable random functions (VRFs).

-**This project was commissioned by Shardeum to TxB Labs (Texas Blockchain's engineering cohort at UT Austin).**
+**This project was commissioned by Shardeum to TxB Labs (Texas Blockchain's Engineering Cohort at UT Austin).**

 # Key Features